epheo/kiss/README.md

 This is a minimalistic **base image** for serving static files behind a Kubernetes ingress controller.

+KISS is a Rust highly specific web server serving a single purpose: "To serve static files built in container image in Kubernetes environment, rapidly"
+See following chapter and "Performance Architecture" ragarding its tradeoff.

 KISS provides a secure, lightweight foundation that users extend with their own static content.
 The server serves files from the container root directory (`/`) while protecting the server binary at `/kiss`.

 ## What KISS does NOT implement (By Design)